SamLeung95/AIProject3/README.md

 -sklearn
 -scipy

+The easiest way for Windows users is to download Anaconda, install it, and use the Anaconda prompt.

 ----Training----
 Included are the pkl files so there is no need to train the SVM.
 However, if the pkl files do not work, follow these steps: